-E. Maintenance of Enclosure System
+C. Maintenance of Barrier System

-- 1. Ensure that barriers are maintained and intact at all times.
+- 1. Ensure that barriers and plastic linings are effectively sealed and taped.
 Repair damaged barriers and remedy defects immediately upon discovery. - 2.
-Visually inspect enclosures at the beginning of each work period.
+Visually inspect barriers at the beginning of each work period.

-F. Asbestos Removal Work Shall Not Commence Until:
+D. Asbestos Removal Work Shall Not Commence Until:

 - 1. Arrangements have been made for disposal of waste at an acceptable site. - 2.
-Work areas and decontamination systems and parts of the building required to remain in use are effectively segregated. - 3.
-Tools, equipment, and material waste receptors are on hand. - 4.
-Arrangements have been made for building security. - 5.
-All other preparatory steps have been taken, and applicable notices posted, and permits obtained. - 6.
-The Contractor requests a pre-commencement inspection for the on-site technician.
+Work areas and decontamination enclosure systems and parts of the building required to remain in use are effectively segregated. - 3.
+Tools, equipment, and material waste receptors are on hand.

+- 4. Arrangements have been made for building security. - 5.
+All other preparatory steps have been taken and applicable notices posted and permits obtained. - 6.
+The Contractor requests a pre-commencement inspection, in writing. - 7.
+Removal work will not begin until the Engineer authorizes work to commence, in writing.

-5.3.2 Asbestos Removal - Procedures
+5.3.2 Asbestos Removal